-Aku Kadogo will serve as Spelman's Cosby Endowed Professor in the Arts for 2014-2015.
+Aku Kadogo serves as a Spelman College Distinguished Visiting Scholar for 2014-2015.
 She is an international theater director, choreographer, educator and creative producer of cultural arts projects.
 The multifaceted artist directs highly energetic, imaginative theater works and has produced a number of collaborative inter-disciplinary projects.
 Her eclectic career has spanned across the United States, Australia, Europe and Asia.

 Since 2008, Kadogo has been living and working between Seoul, South Korea; Detroit, Michigan and Sydney, Australia.
 In 2006 she took up the position as Director of the Black Theatre Program at Wayne State University in Detroit, Michigan.